benmesander/rvint/README.md

 These operations support 32-bit numbers on 32-bit architectures and 64-bit numbers on 64-bit architectures.

-- ASCII binary to binary
+- ASCII binary to binary.
-- ASCII unsigned decimal to binary
+- ASCII unsigned decimal to binary.
-- ASCII signed decimal to two's complement binary
+- ASCII signed decimal to two's complement binary.
-- ASCII hexadecimal to binary
+- ASCII hexadecimal to binary.

-- binary to ASCII binary
+- binary to ASCII binary.
-- two's complement binary to ASCII signed decimal
+- two's complement binary to ASCII signed decimal.
-- unsigned binary to unsigned ASCII decimal
+- unsigned binary to unsigned ASCII decimal.
-- binary to ASCII hexadecimal
+- binary to ASCII hexadecimal.

 ## Square Root
 - 32-bit integer square root on 32-bit processors - not complete